-If you're a full-time student, you'll become liable for a percentage of your Tuition Fee Loan at the start of each term once your university or college have confirmed your attendance on the course.
+If you're a full-time student, you'll become liable for a percentage of your Tuition Fee Loan at the start of each term.

-If you're a part-time student, you'll be liable for a percentage of your Tuition Fee Loan after you've been on your course for two weeks and your university or college have confirmed your attendance on the course.
+If you're a part-time student, you'll be liable for a percentage of your Tuition Fee Loan after you've been on your course for two weeks.